Serge Cardin

 Serge Cardin (born July 2, 1950) is a Quebec politician.
 He was a Parti Québécois member of the National Assembly of Quebec for the Sherbrooke electoral district from 2012 to 2014, and was formerly a Bloc Québécois Member of Parliament for the federal riding of Sherbrooke from 1998 to 2011.

 In the 2011 Canadian federal election, he lost his seat to Pierre-Luc Dusseault, then a 19-year-old university student and the youngest MP ever elected in Canadian history.
 In the 2012 Quebec election, he unseated the incumbent Premier of Quebec Jean Charest who was also his predecessor for the federal riding.
+He was defeated by Liberal candidate Luc Fortin in the 2014 Quebec election.

 Born in Sherbrooke, Quebec, Cardin is an accountant.
 He was a city councillor in Sherbrooke from 1986 to 1998.